Location: Baltimore, Maryland

 - Responsible for maintaining and sterilization of instruments.

-- Understand and practice the fundamentals of microbial control.
+- Understands and practices the fundamentals of microbial control.

 - Is familiar with JCAHO requirements and ensures clinic practice is in compliance with regulations.

-- Provide support to front desk staff by assisting in triage scheduled appointments, respond to patient's clinical questions and explain technician related concerns to front desk staff.
+- Provides support to front desk staff by assisting in triaging scheduled appointments, responding to patients clinical questions and explaining technician related concerns to front desk staff.

-- Assist with tracking and processing of forms request (ie MVA, disability, FLMA).
+- Assists with tracking and processing of forms request (i.e. MVA, disability, FLMA).

-- Provide input on templates/schedules to maximize patient flow and physician efficiency.
+- Provides input on templates/schedules to maximize patient flow and physician efficiency.

-- Maintain general medical knowledge of ocular anatomy and physiology, systemic diseases, ocular diseases and ocular emergencies.
+- Maintains general medical knowledge of ocular anatomy and physiology, systemic diseases, ocular diseases and ocular emergencies.